Our YouTube Review Of Yogabed

 In total, the mattress is 10″ thick, just like the vast majority of online foam mattresses.
 The one thing that we appreciate that’s different with Yogabed is that it’s not just using off-the-rack foams, at least not in the top layers.
 This is what gives it such a distinctive feel (more on this below).

 All of the foams within Yogabed are CertiPUR-US certified, which means that they don’t contain any formaldehyde, ozone depleters, flame retardants, or heavy metals.
 Their foams also have low VOC (Volatile Organic Compound) emissions for indoor air quality.
 Basically, this mattress is safe to sleep on, and that obviously is a good thing.

 Yogabed is surprisingly responsive for a bed that uses memory foam.
-After you apply pressure to the surface, the foam is quick to spring back into place, similar to what we’ve seen on a lot of latex mattresses.
-Here’s a look at that.
+After you apply pressure to the surface, the foam is fairly quick to spring back into place, similar to what we’ve seen on a lot of latex mattresses.

 Absolutely.
 Yogabed should be firm enough to support your spine and keep it in neutral alignment.
 This means that your hips, trunk, and shoulders are supported and not sinking too far into the bed.